 As a writer, I sometimes lose my direction.
 Everything becomes inside.
 When I start to feel that way, I go outside.
 I run straight into the arms of Mother Nature and she sets the scene for me. – Ash

 Screw the cab, it’s nice out, and I’m walking.
 Ah, the Christmas Eve Night walk home.
 This memory is further to the first snowfall entry I posted a few days ago in terms of the atmosphere it creates.
 A single awesome holiday mini-tradition that we tend to forget about.
 You don’t realize how Christmassy it is until you’re there in the moment.
-If you ask me, there’s no better backdrop to a beautiful Christmas then ending it with a brisk cool clean air walk home.
+If you ask me, there’s no better backdrop to a beautiful Christmas than ending it with a brisk cool clean air walk home.
 Alone, or with a special loved one.
 Either way, it creates a warm and fuzzy feeling inside.
 You’re Christmas so far has been nothing but food, drinks, music, friends, and your loving family.
 Annnnd, the best part.
 Well, the best part was Santa still had to swing by the old house to drop off the gifts.
 Score.
 Oh, and turkey tomorrow…oh my God, Mmmmm, nan’s turkey!!!

 Those chilled-to-the-bone but warm-to-the-heart walks home are still very vivid in my memory.
 No matter if it’s twenty years ago or just last year, I love a good stroll on Christmas Eve Night.
 Because in the end, there’s snow place like home and I’m going to jingle all the way.